daeh/zotero-markdb-connect/README.md

 ### Markdown RegEx Method

 If your Markdown notes contain the Zotero Item Keys, you can specify a RegEx pattern to extract the ZoteroKey from the note content.
-(Zotero automatically generates these under the hood; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).
+(Zotero automatically generates Item Keys under the hood; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).
 NB this is not the same as the BBT citekey you assigned an item (e.g. `mycitekey` in `zotero://select/items/@mycitekey`).

 - In `ZoteroObsidianCitations Preferences...`